ophelialabs/ophelialabs.github.io/docs/src/index.md

 ---

 - Currently working on external vibration sensors and specific frequencies, not robotics.
 - Also will be **working on a way to to combat the viral injection method that allows the algae to adhere to neurons.
-Whatever frameworks may be in development, can not allow a backdoor for hijacking, data writing and visual scrubbing so must create a combatant, viral?**
+Whatever frameworks may be in development, can not allow a backdoor for hijacking, data writing and visual scrubbing so must create a combatant, viral?
+Must target specific AAV strain**

 ---